 A healthy diet and proper nutrition are essential to a person’s well-being, and the same is true for individuals undergoing treatment at a rehab facility for drug or alcohol abuse.
 Alcoholics and drug users tend to have poor diets and often fail to make proper nutrition a priority and long-term substance abuse puts a great deal of stress on the body, interfering with its ability to break down and absorb essential nutrients properly.
 This can have a serious impact on both physical and mental health.
-If you are abusing drugs or alcohol and you believe your health may be at risk, contact the addiction recovery experts at Behavioral Rehabilitation Services today at (269) 704-7247 to get the help you need.
+If you are abusing drugs or alcohol and you believe your health may be at risk, contact the addiction recovery experts at Behavioral Rehabilitation Services today to get the nutrition and addiction treatment help you need.

 How Drugs and Alcohol Affect Nutrition